MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/sending-push-notifications/index.md

 * [Tutorials to follow next](#tutorials-to-follow-next)

 ## Setting up Push Notifications
 Enabling push notifications support involves several configuration steps in both MobileFirst Server and the client application.
+Continue reading for the server-side setup.
+Jump to [Client-side setup](#tutorials-to-follow-next).

 ### Scope mapping
 Map the **push.mobileclient** scope element to the application.